 GRMN:3845 The Structure of German3 s.h.

 Structure analysis of German words and sentences; emphasis on vocabulary expansion and writing with increased grammatical accuracy and complexity; can be taken concurrently with other German courses numbered above GRMN:2002.
 Taught in German.
 Requirements: GRMN:2002 or GRMN:2020.

 GRMN:4315 Contemporary German Civilization3 s.h.

 Government and political structure, economy, mass media, education, social and cultural life of Germany, Austria, Switzerland from the end of World War II to present.
 Taught in German.
 Offered spring semesters of odd years.
 Prerequisites: GRMN:3501 or GRMN:3103 or GRMN:3104.
 GE: International and Global Issues.

 GRMN:4512 Topics in Global and Transnational Culture3-4 s.h.

 In-depth look at a theme in cultural expression arising from interactions between countries and regions; focus on contemporary or historical issues; use of materials ranging from literature and the visual arts to music, mass media, and more; general processes through which cultures are formed in mutual and uneven relationships; research project.
-Recommendations: completion of an international and global issues GE course.
+Recommendations: completion of a GE CLAS Core International and Global Issues course.
 Same as ARAB:4512, WLLC:4512.